Skip to main content

 Updated over a week ago

-Public Investing will not rebalance your Bond Account or update your allocations in any way, unless you instruct us otherwise, except in instances of Corporate Actions, where you will be notified.
+When you open your Bond Account, you elect to purchase a set of ten high-yield and investment-grade bonds using funds deposited into that account.
+Public Investing will not rebalance your Bond Account or update your allocations in any way unless you instruct us otherwise, except in instances of Corporate Actions, where you will be notified.

 Diversification and asset allocation do not guarantee future returns or eliminate the risk of loss.
 The Bond Account is not intended to ensure adequate diversification and you should conduct your own research and make your own determinations as to whether a particular investment aligns with your investment objectives, risk tolerance, and financial situation.